prabhpreet-code/recursion-and-backtracking-problems/README.md

 #### 10. To calculate the geometric series
 #### 11. To check if the string given is pallindrome or not
 #### 12. To find the sum of digits using recursion
+#### 13. To replace the 'pi' with 3.14 in given string using recursion .